Skip to main contentScroll Top

 If we continue further east, you will come across Mae Nam beach.
 This is also a very large beach, as I said above, a little more developed than its neighbor, even if it remains reasonable and the coconut trees are still there!

-More backpacker-oriented than luxury, Mae Nam offers low-cost accommodation, except at its far end, which is more five-star oriented.
+More geared towards backpackers than luxury, Mae Nam offers low-cost accommodation, except at its far end, which is more geared towards five-star hotels.

 Deeper, it is more suitable for swimming all year round (be careful of the reefs which are sharp).
 You will also find various activities such as kite-surfing, jetski rental etc. There is also a pontoon used by the famous ferry company, Lomphraya at the very west of the beach (to go to Ko Phangan and Ko Tao).

-If you are staying in the area and want to take a little tour to see some of the nature that Ko Samui has to offer, you can go to the Tan Rua Waterfall.
+If you're staying in the area and want to take a short trip to see some of the nature that Ko Samui has to offer, you can go to the Tan Rua Waterfall.

 Bo Phut Beach

-Formerly a simple fishing village, it is difficult to imagine it when you see how the beach is developing.
-Still quite calm a few years ago, Bo Phut is gaining in reputation in recent times.
-You only have to see the choice of hotels, much larger (and more interesting).
+Formerly a simple fishing village, it's hard to imagine when you see how the beach has developed.
+Still quite quiet a few years ago, Bo Phut has gained a reputation recently.
+Just look at the choice of hotels, significantly larger (and more appealing) than before.

 There are still a few old wooden houses, which contrast with the recent constructions, where chic restaurants and luxury hotels are appearing.

-The atmosphere there is in no way comparable to the inimitable Chaweng beach, but let's say that you shouldn't be bored in Bo Phut either, without having the noise of Chaweng.
-It's more of a place to hang out and for me personally, it's a place where I liked to come in the evening to eat in one of the restaurants located on the beach, with my feet in the sand.
+The atmosphere there is nothing like the inimitable Chaweng beach, but let's just say you shouldn't get bored in Bo Phut either.
+It's more of a place to stroll, and personally, it's a place I loved coming to in the evening to eat at one of the restaurants right on the beach, with my feet in the sand.

-A good compromise in short between “too noisy/busy” and “too quiet/nothing to do”.
+I think Bo Phut remains a good compromise between "too noisy/busy" and "too quiet/nothing to do".

-Among its advantages, its proximity to the airport, the Khun Si Waterfall or even attractions like the Big Buddha and the Wat Plai Laem temple.
-You will also be not far from Chaweng if you ever want to have a little animation without suffering it either.
+Among its advantages are its proximity to the airport, the Khun Si Waterfall or attractions such as the Big Buddha and Wat Plai Laem temple.
+You will also be not far from Chaweng if you ever want to experience a bit more activity without being overwhelmed by it.

 Northeast tip